plone/training/views_1.rst

 Regarding TALES so far we used ``string:`` or ``python:`` or only variables.
 The next and most common expression are path-expressions.
 Optionally you can start a path-expression with ``path:``

 Every path expression starts with a variable name.
-It can either an object like context, view or template or a variable defined earlier.
+It can either be an object like ``context``, ``view`` or ``template`` or a variable defined earlier like ``talk``.

-After the variable we add a slash (‘/’) and the name of a sub-object, attribute or callable.
+After the variable we add a slash ``/`` and the name of a sub-object, attribute or callable.
 The '/' is used to end the name of an object and the start of the property name.
 Properties themselves may be objects that in turn have properties.

 .. code-block:: html